mariscellaneous/RelativeAccumulation/README.md

 # Computing_Accum — Finding accumulation rates from OIB Snow Radar

-This README describes how to (1) download NASA Operation IceBridge (OIB) Snow Radar echograms, (2) preprocess them in MATLAB, (3) pick layers, and (4) compute relative accumulation rates from the picked layers.
+This README describes how to:

+   (1) download NASA Operation IceBridge (OIB) Snow Radar echograms, \
+   (2) preprocess them in MATLAB, \
+   (3) pick layers, and \
+   (4) compute relative accumulation rates from the picked layers.

 Currently, the full code is available upon request.